Do you miss your guitar when you are traveling? Or hate trying to get your guitar on a plane?

 If you don’t see anything about hand orientation in the pro/con boxes, you can assume that the guitar is available in both options.

 Travel guitars are usually more expensive than regular guitars.
 They are designed specifically to be lightweight and portable, and that’s going to cost you.
 The usual price range of these guitars is between $150-300, but you will find some that are much more expensive than that.

 Whenever a guitar is pricier than the expected price range, it will be listed in the cons boxes.
-I haven’t really found any really cheap guitars – I don’t consider those to be the best travel guitars available.
+I haven’t really found any really cheap guitars – I don’t consider those to be the top guitars for travel that are available.

-Not sure which of this travel guitars is the right option for you?
+Not sure which of these travel guitars is the right option for you?
 That’s okay – go for one of our top choices and you will not be disappointed!

 The best travel acoustic guitar is undoubtedly the one by Journey Instruments.
 It is an amazing guitar that is perfect for pros, and it actually sounds better than some full-sized guitars.
 It also has a unique feature patented by Journey Instruments – a collapsible neck.
 You can assemble and disassemble this guitar in just a few seconds, which is perfect for playing on the go.

 My favorite electric guitar for travel is the Travelcaster Deluxe, which comes with a soft gig case.
 It is a full-scale guitar that not only sounds amazing but also looks pretty cool.
 It features three single-coil pickups, two tone controls, and one volume control, which is everything you need to sound amazing.
 Well, in addition to your talent – but that’s a given.